orliesaurus/mosaico/README.md

 ## Installation
 - Unzip the file anywhere and run it, it will run in your taskbar until you close it from it.
+- There are **two versions**, one for those who like to autohide the windows task bar, and one for everyone who doesnt.
+Download accordingly

 ## Demo
 [Demo](https://gfycat.com/DenseNeatCod)